softwaresaved/byte-sized-rse/episodes/30-introduction.md

 ![Fast forward merge](fig/fast-forward-merge.png){alt="Diagram depicting Git's fast forward merge strategy where there are no commits on the main branch and the main branch pointer and moved (fast-forwarded) to point to the last commit on the feature branch which is being merged."}

+### 3-Way Merge with Merge Commit

+If you try to merge your changes into the main branch and other changes have been made to main - git will try to do a 3-way merge and generate a merge commit.

+### Rebase and Merge

+### Squash and Merge

 ::::::::::::::::::::::::::::::::::::: keypoints

 - Branches help you manage change, collaborate better, and avoid messy mistakes on main.